thelavanetwork/19NJIT-Hackathon/README.md

 # 19NJIT-

-`This is a placeholder for my NJIT 2019 Hackathon that is yet to be decided`
+`This is a placeholder for my NJIT 2019 Hackathon project that is yet to be decided`